joshhornby/joshhornby.github.io/_drafts/2026-08-12-overtrading.md

 title: "Overtrading"
 date: 2026-08-12 08:00:00
 tags: [org-design, management]
-description: "Building got cheap.
-The ability to settle decisions did not.
+description: "Software teams can now build faster than they can settle decisions.
 Start more work at once and you fill a warehouse you cannot sell."
 sitemap:
     priority: 0.7
     changefreq: 'monthly'
-    lastmod: "2026-08-13T09:00:00+01:00"
+    lastmod: "2026-08-13T20:00:00+01:00"
 ---

 A company wins a big contract.
 Then another one.
 Sales are up forty percent on last year, the pipeline is full, and the board is delighted.
 Eight months later, it cannot pay its suppliers and goes under.

 Accountants call this overtrading.
 The business takes on more work than its working capital can carry.
 Every new order costs money before it earns money.
 You buy the stock, you pay the staff, you deliver, then you wait sixty days to get paid.
 Do that once and you are fine.
 Do it at twice the volume, and the money runs out somewhere in the middle.
-The orders were real.
-They were profitable.
+The orders were real and profitable.
 The company still died.

-Demand was never the constraint.
-Cash was, and specifically how long cash took to go out and come back.
-Winning more work made it worse.
+The constraint was cash, and specifically how long cash took to go out and come back.
+Demand had nothing to do with it, and more of it only made things worse.

 ## Building got cheap, deciding did not